commonsharp/SurvivalProject-Server/README.md

 * If you use a random character, people in the lobby can't see that you picked a random character.
 * If you have 2 players on one team in hero mode, the game starts.
 * If a user puts two cards of the same type and same price in the user shop, and someone purchase it, the two of them are removed.
+* There's a bug that if there are 4 people in a room, sometimes the user player update message isn't getting sent.
+It happened in hero mode.
+Possible fix - make room methods synchronized.
+It also happened once when I played in a 1v1 tournament on two VMs and once when I played with someone else in survival mode on Windows 10.

 # 03/05/2017
 * Fight club mode is now working.
+* Tournament mode is now working.

 # 02/05/2017
 * Found a way to decompress PGF files and compress PNG/BMP files.
 This means it is now possible to edit the graphics of the game.
 Credits also go to FunG who guided me on how to decompress the PGF files.